cyxstudio/LYN-ostrich-app/README.md

 Make sure the tampermonkey is enabled

   and Taaadaa...... his post will never be seen again , and post quoting his post will also be missing.
 The only time it wont work is if he is the thread starter.
-In which case i did not make the script censor the post because it would look weird for a thread to being out of nowhere.
+In which case i did not make the script censor the post because it would look weird for a thread to begin out of nowhere.

 Original view <br>
 <img src = "bacometer4.png">